-I'm continually asked to deliver faster and cheaper on an endless list of business demands that seem chaotic and contradictory.
+I am continually asked to deliver faster and cheaper on an endless list of business demands that seem chaotic and contradictory.
 In the midst of this demand-and-supply tug of war, my organization is viewed as the number one bottleneck to the company's success.
-I like the challenge, yet it doesn't feel like my best work.
-We've established many perspectives and guidelines to create greater agility in our business, but most methods don't seem to stick-or don't deliver promised benefits.
+I like the challenge, yet it does not feel like my best work.
+We have established many perspectives and guidelines to create greater agility in our business, but most methods do not seem to stick or do not deliver promised benefits.